 This is a machine that slices through the lawn, removing the build up of thatch.
 It will also add air to the top soil (aerating) helping to rejuvenate an old tired lawn.
 Scarify once a year, or once every two years for fine lawns.
 As with most lawn maintenance, this is best done in late spring or autumn.

 Last but not least, a lawn spreader.
 Not necessarily essential, but definitely very useful.
 All lawns will benefit from a feed and the easiest way is to pop some in a spreader and off you go!
-Most have adjustable settings so you can apply a range of products including lawn sand, grass seed and triple action products containing a lawn feed, weed killer and moss killer.
+Most have adjustable settings so you can apply a range of products including lawn sand, grass seed and multi-action products containing a lawn feed, weed killer and moss killer.
 You can apply these products by hand, but a spreader will give you a more accurate and even application alongside avoiding overdosing, which can damage your grass, and patchy results.

 Usually a plastic, somewhat flexible, rake.
 This is important for when you remove any dead leaves that fall on your lawn in the autumn.
 Not only do leaves block light from the grass, they can also start to decompose and be a haven for diseases and fungus to grow.
 Unlike the metal spring lawn rakes, these plastic ones don't tend to 'spike' the leaves and won't clog so easily, plus they are kinder to your grass as you are likely to be raking on a regular basis to lift the leaves.